 - 1 tablespoon unsalted butter, plus 1 tablespoon for greasing the pan

-- 4 leeks, upper (dark) green part removed, split lengthwise, halved again lengthwise and then cut into 2-inch strips, carefully washed and drained
+- 4 leeks, upper (dark) green part removed, split lengthwise, halved again lengthwise and cut into 2-inch strips.
+Wash and drain the strips carefully

 - 1 cup heavy cream